 2. It may be printed in black and white.

 Example of the approved Form MCSA-5876 can be found here.

-If you still need to certify with Driver Services, you may pick up a Commercial Driver License Certification Application from your local driver exam station or download one from the Forms page.
-For help in determining which type of commercial motor vehicle operation you drive in or expect to drive with your CDL use the chart below or click here.
+page.
+For help in determining which type of commercial motor vehicle operation you drive in or expect to drive with your CDL use the chart below or can be found here

 (Note for EI & EA status: A generic letter for government agencies is available on the forms page.)